ep-park/horse-derby/README.md

 # horse-derby
-A game which horses run races.
+A game which horses run races and players bet on horses to win currency.